-Every year we look back at our web design to see what did and did not work from our previous year.
-The year 2020, no doubt had a profound impact on how we approach most things in our lives.
-Web Design is no exception.
-Here are some web design trends that will emerge in 2021 that were either already trending or 2020 set in motion.
+Every year we look back at our web design to see what did and did not work from the previous year.
+Since it’s a technology-based field, it’s always morphing and changing; and we’re always updating our working habits as a result.
+Here are some web design trends that will emerge in 2023 that were either already trending or 2022 set in motion.

 Table of Contents

 Over the last few years operating systems have been adding “dark mode” to their systems.
 This was for users that prefer working on a darker color palette.
 “Dark mode” can be great for users who are working in low-light conditions.
 Users that are working with graphics or video that can be easier to see on dark surfaces all gain an advantage.

 Sometimes “dark mode” can be easier for eyes.
 Many times, however, it can be more difficult for our eyes to see light on dark for long periods of time.
 You may start seeing more switches on websites that allow you to view the site more comfortably based on your preferences.
 Other sites may opt to adjust based on the preferences you have set on your device.

 The next year should bring about more “dark mode” experiences allowing you to view sites in a way that can be more visually appealing.
 Even though this may be a trend, don’t expect it to be the default when you go to websites.
 You may need to look for a button that you can switch.

 This trend started a couple of years ago as designers started trying to find a happy medium between “flat design” and “skeumorphism”.

 Flat Design is a design style commonly used in graphical user interfaces that emphasizes less detail.
 It is more of a representation of the physical object.
 Few shadows, if any, are used and most flat designs focus on a singular dimension.

 Skeumophism focuses on creating a representation of a real object in a more accurate way.
 Objects appear 3D and have color schemes that match the real-world object.
 Skeumophism has been used in many types of design including graphical user interface design.